ronit111/Jupyter-Basics/README.md

 # US Births

-In this guided project, we work with US Births dataset, compiled by FiveThirtyEight.
+In this guided project of DataQuest, we work with US Births dataset, compiled by FiveThirtyEight.

 Here are some suggestions for next steps: